hotosm/fmtm/docs/DEV-2.-Backend.md

 1. You will need to [Install Docker](https://docs.docker.com/engine/install/) and ensure that it is running on your local machine.
 2. From the command line: navigate to the top level directory of the FMTM project.
-3. From the command line run: `docker compose pull`.
+3. From the command line run: `docker-compose pull`.
    This will pull the latest container builds from **main** branch.
 4. Once everything is pulled, from the command line run: `docker compose up -d api`
 5. If everything goes well you should now be able to **navigate to the project in your browser:** `http://127.0.0.1:8000/docs`